 Financing is critical to ensure equitable access to safe and efficacious vaccines.
 However, the unmet financial costs to purchase, deliver, and administer vaccines across Africa remain significant.

 What is the relationship between this initiative and the ongoing efforts under COVAX and the African Vaccines Acquisition Task Team (AVAT)?
 Why is additional funding required?

-This initiative intends to build on tremendous ongoing work to enable vaccine access for Africa, including the efforts of COVAX and the AVAT, in order to achieve the African Union’s goal of vaccinating 70 percent of Africa’s population by the end of 2022.
+This initiative intends to build on tremendous ongoing work to enable vaccine access for Africa, including the efforts of COVAX and the AVAT, in order to achieve the African Union’s goal of vaccinating 70 percent of Africa’s population.

 The financial costs to purchase, deliver, and administer vaccines remain significant.
 Additional donor funding is required to bridge this gap.

 What vaccines will be acquired through this partnership and are they safe?